ZoomyCat/lucid/README.md

 * Moving all documentation into the appropriate places with a corresponding website.

 ### What this means in terms I can understand.
-This repository will disappear after it is modularized into seperate sections.
+This repository will continue to exist after it is modularized into seperate sections for learning purposes.
+Development will Continue on the split repositories.